KishoreKammela/JobBoardly/README.md

 # Replace YOUR_GEMINI_API_KEY_HERE with your actual key from Google AI Studio or Google Cloud.
 # Ensure this key has access to the Gemini API.
 GOOGLE_API_KEY="YOUR_GEMINI_API_KEY_HERE"

+# Base URL for sitemap generation and metadata
+NEXT_PUBLIC_BASE_URL="http://localhost:9002" # Or your production URL
 ```

 **Important**: